6DegreeLabs/react-native-color-thief/README.md

 ## Troubleshooting

-1. If you aren't currently using swift in your project, you may need to add a `dummy.swift` file with a bridging header in order to successfully build.
+1. (iOS) If you aren't currently using swift in your project, you may need to add a `dummy.swift` file with a bridging header in order to successfully build.